 Looking for an adventure?
 Keen to discover Europe’s most beautiful cities, swim in crystal clear water and party all night long?
-Then this will be the perfect Interrail route for you to experience the less famous, but just as beautiful parts of Europe.
+Then this will be the perfect Interrail route for you to experience the less famous, but just as beautiful parts of our continent.
 We hope this Interrail Guide will inspire you to start exploring more of Europe!

 What you will need:

 - Interrail global pass ( 1 month continuous, 479€)

 After graduating in June last year, my best friend and I decided to travel Europe together.
 And what’s easier than just getting an interrail pass and discover Europe by train?!

 An interrail (or eurail for non-European citizens) pass allows you to catch most trains in basically every European country except for your own.
 There are different types of passes you can get, from just a couple of days up to one month.
 Traveling with an interrail pass is super easy, the website provides all the information you need and comes with an app to check your train connections that even works without internet – perfect for when you’re abroad!

 We got the 4-weeks pass which allows you to catch unlimited trains from the first to the last day of one month, which makes it important to pick your traveling dates wisely!
 The only thing you need to do is to occasionally make train reservations ( which we only did two or three times) and fill out your pass once you enter the train- if you forget to write your point of departure and you destination down, your pass will be invalid!
 And that’s basically it- as you can see, having an interrail pass makes you totally flexible about when and where you wanna go next and even gives you discounts on some ferries and buses!

 Interrail Route through Eastern and Southern Europe